BDSven/SSH_Session_env_Sync/readme.md

 Before using it the first time, you need to adjust the following variables in env_server.py
 - env_vars_to_export
 - SOCKET_PATH
+And the following variables in env_client.py
+- SOCKET_PATH
+Maybe I'm going to create a common variable file in the future, which will make this step easier.

+Make sure to use a secure path for the Socket File, ie. your home folder.

 The scripts are provided as is, without any warranty!
 To avoid any damage, don't use them in a productive environment.